openresources/openresources.github.io/data/resources.md

 keywords: open, resources
 ---

-This list of resource terms is linked to the relevant WRAP material streams.
+This list of resource terms is linked to the relevant WRAP material streams and OpenStreetMap tags.

 **Note: Any use of the WRAP material streams must adhere to their terms and conditions.**

+OpenStreetMap tags are defined as `recycling:[material]=yes/no` on the OpenStreetMap, e.g. `recycling:paper=yes`.
+The table below just shows the `[material]` part.
+See the [amenity=recycling](http://wiki.openstreetmap.org/wiki/Tag:amenity%3Drecycling) for more information.

 <table class="resources-list">
   <thead>
     <td>Name</td>
     <td>Material stream</td>
     <td>Colour</td>
+    <td>OpenStreetMap tag</td>
   <thead>
   <tbody>
     {% for resource in site.data.resources %}